Your Reliable EDI Unit Manufacturer & Supplier in China

 NEWater EDI Units Advantages

 - Space-Saver.
-EDI units are space-saving and compact in design.
+Electrodeionization units are space-saving and compact in design.

 - Environmentally-Friendly.
 Utilizes chemical-free regeneration.
 As a result, regeneration downtime is reduced, and acid and lye storage and handling are avoided.